Skip to content

 Two Permission Systems

-Qualytics has two separate role systems.
+Qualytics has two separate access systems.
 User Roles (Member, Manager, Admin) control what a user can do across the entire workspace.
 Team Permissions (Reporter, Viewer, Drafter, Author, Editor) control what a user can do on specific datastores they have access to through team membership.
 A user needs the right combination of both to manage a Computed Join.

-Permissions on the Left Datastore
+Permissions on the Join's Datastore

 Action Reporter Viewer Drafter Author Editor